School of Art and Design

 ARTS 4360.
 Readings in Photography.

-In this intensive writing course, students read, write, and create studio projects in reaction to historical and contemporary written accounts of the history, practice, and interpretation of photography.
-(WI) Prerequisite: ARTH 3306 and ARTS 3367 both with grades of "D" or better.
+In this course, students read, write, and create studio projects in reaction to historical and contemporary written accounts of the history, practice, and interpretation of photography.
+(WI) Prerequisite: ARTH 3306 with a grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.